Weekly Writes is a ten-week program designed to help you create original place-based writing, beginning July 18.

 We’re offering both poetry AND prose, in two separate programs.
 What do you want to prioritize this summer?
 Pick the program, sharpen your pencils, and get ready for a weekly dose of writing inspiration (and accountability) in your inbox!

-Weekly Writes Summer 2021: Accountable You kicks off on August 2nd, just in time to help you keep up your summer writing goals year-round!
+Weekly Writes Summer 2022: Accountable You kicks off on July 18, just in time to help you meet your summer writing goals year-round!
 Sign up now.

-Just like Vol. 5, Weekly Writes Summer 2021 includes the added accountability angle, alongside prompts and writing advice.
+Just like Vol. 6, Weekly Writes Summer 2022 includes our new accountability angle, alongside prompts and writing advice.
 It can be hard to commit to a regular writing practice, but we’re here to help!
 Participants will turn in one page of writing per week via Google Classroom, and will receive an email from us acknowledging that they have completed their writing for that week.
 At the program’s end, participants will receive an email letting them know how many weeks they submitted work.
 Writing will not be read and no feedback will be provided, but we will help you stay on track and celebrate your success!

 The program costs just $25 for 10 weeks (that’s only $2.50 per week!).
 This fee includes one free, expedited* submission via Submittable after program completion.